-In four years as Purdue's head men's tennis coach, Pawel Gajdzik has transformed a program.
+In five years as Purdue's head men's tennis coach, Pawel Gajdzik has transformed a program.
 As the ninth head coach in program history, the Szczecin, Poland, native, has taken the Boilermakers into the national spotlight while his student-athletes continue to excel in the classroom and rise on the court.
 The increased level of talent that Gajdzik has brought into his program leapfrogs the year's previous Purdue player that held the title of highest-ranked incoming freshman.
 It's this high-level talent that Gajdzik is rewriting records with and setting a new standard for Boilermaker men's tennis as he embarks upon his fifth season.

 Gajdzik's team started the spring season unranked, but two weeks later entered the Intercollegiate Tennis Association's (ITA) national team rankings at No. 68 after posting back-to-back wins over No. 49 Dartmouth and No. 51 Brown.
 Purdue went on to appear in all but one of the season's next 14 editions of the poll.